circonus/irondb-docs/graphite-rendering.md

 Retrieving datapoints
 =====================

 There are 2 methods for retrieving datapoints from IRONdb.
 A GET and a POST.

 GET
 ---

-For retrieving an individual metric name.
+For retrieving an individual metric name, use:

 `http://<host:port>/graphite/<account_id>/<optional_query_prefix>/series?start=<start_timestamp&end=<end_timestamp>&name=<metric_name>`

-Where `<start_timestamp>` and `<end_timestamp>` are expressed in unix epoch seconds and `<metric_name>` is the originally ingested leaf node returned from the `/metrics/find` query above.  `optional_query_prefix` follows the same rules as the prior section.
+where `<start_timestamp>` and `<end_timestamp>` are expressed in unix epoch seconds, and `<metric_name>` is the originally ingested leaf node returned from the `/metrics/find` query above. `optional_query_prefix` follows the same rules as described in the prior section.

 POST
 ----

 For fetching batches of time series data all at once, IRONdb provide a POST interface to send multiple names at the same time.
-To use this POST a json document of `Content-type: application/json` to the following url:
+To use this, POST a json document of `Content-type: application/json` to the following url:

 `http://<host:port>/graphite/<account_id>/<optional_query_prefix>/series_multi`